circuittopology/genome_circuit_topology/README.md

 Cite the code: [![DOI](https://zenodo.org/badge/428377249.svg)](https://zenodo.org/badge/latestdoi/428377249)

-This package contains tools for Circuit Topology analysis pipeline of genomic structures, as presented in the paper 'Circuit topology analysis of cellular genome reveals signature motifs, conformational heterogeneity and scaling' by Barbara Scalvini, Helmut Schiessel, Anatoly Golovnev and Alireza Mashaghi.
+This package contains tools for Circuit Topology analysis pipeline of genomic structures, as presented in the paper

+Barbara Scalvini, Helmut Schiessel, Anatoly Golovnev, Alireza Mashaghi, Circuit topology analysis of cellular genome reveals signature motifs, conformational heterogeneity, and scaling, iScience, Volume 25, Issue 3, 2022, 103866, https://doi.org/10.1016/j.isci.2022.103866.

+and the method chapter

+Barbara Scalvini and Alireza Mashaghi, Circuit topology analysis of single cell HiC data.
+Methods in Molecular Biology (2024) - in preparation.

 1. Accepted data formats:
 The pipeline is available for PDB files containing 3D models of single-cell chromosomes.
 In the folder 'Hi-C maps' you can find some functions and example notebooks